placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 - i use **KafkaContainer** to mock Kafka objects containers (producer/consumer). see doc [Testcontainers for Java](https://java.testcontainers.org/modules/kafka/).
 - each service of the application (business and utility services) is deployed in docker image.
 - a docker-compose template is used to deploy all images of the application.
-- Jenkins is used for continuous integrataion and deployment (CI/CD).
+- i use **Jenkins** for continuous integrataion and deployment (CI/CD).
 After each git commit, Jenkins launch automatically following jobs:
-  - a build of each microservice.
+  - build, package each microservice and publish a related jar file : **mvn clean install**, **archiveArtifacts '/target/*.jar'**.
-  - unit tests of all business microservices and published a report of passed, skipped and fail tests.
+  - test all code units of all business microservices and published a report of tests: **mvn test**, **junit '/target/surefire-reports/TEST-*.xml**
-  - package each microservice and publish a related jar file.
-  - build a docker image of each microservice refering to a dockerfile defined inside microservice.
+  - build a docker image of each microservice refering to a dockerfile defined inside microservice: **sh 'docker compose -f compose-file.yaml build'**
-  - publish docker images in docker registry.
+  - publish docker images in docker registry:
+    - create credentials into Jenkins: dashboard>Manage Jenkins>credentials: under global add new credential
+    - take docker username and token from your dockerhub and add them respectively in username and password fields of the displayed form
+    - add in the ID field, add the id of your credentials
+    - in Jenkins pipeline, add the docker publish stage
+    ```
+    stage ('Publish appli stack docker images') {
+            steps {
-  - run docker images of microservices of application in docker containers.
+                echo 'Starting to publish docker images into docker registry'
+                script {
+                    withDockerRegistry([ credentialsId: 'dockerhub-credentials', url: '' ]) {
+                        sh 'docker compose -f -f compose-file.yaml push'
+                    }
+                }
+            }
+        }
+    ```

  # Docker images deploy
  All the services of the application are deployed into docker images: